alexbrandsen/archaeo-document-classification-dataset/README.md

 ## Codes

 The codes used are from the Archeologisch Basisregister (ABR).
 Wherever the code xxx is used, this means there is no information / the label is unknown.
 This can mean either no label can be assigned, or the metadata field was left empty by accident.
+A full list of codes and labels (in Dutch) can be found in the [ABR_code_table.csv](ABR_code_table.csv) file.

 ## Acknowledgements